 I believe I was written a violation in error, how do I correct this?

-Violations may be appealed in writing within ten days of the mailing date on the violation.
-You may submit the appeal by sending an e-mail to email@example.com.
+Violations may be appealed in writing within 10 days of the mailing date of the violation.
+You may submit the appeal by sending an email to firstname.lastname@example.org.
 Please provide your account number and the reason why you feel the violation was issued in error.
 We will review the photo taken at the time of issuance and determine validity.
 Please keep in mind that surcharges must be paid by the billing due date to avoid late charges.
 If the appeal is approved, the related surcharge will be credited to the water billing account within the subsequent billing cycle.

 Do I get a violation if I go over my water budget?

-In order to establish a healthy root system, newly planted vegetation requires water more frequently than the every-third-day schedule allows.
+To establish a healthy root system, newly planted vegetation requires water more frequently than the every-third-day schedule allows.
 A watering exemption allows for watering to occur on any day necessary while the exemption is in effect.
 Watering still needs to occur before 8 a.m. or after 8 p.m.
 The exemption period for new sod is 21 days and for new seed or other plant material is 30 days.
-Watering exemptions are not issued or applicable during the month of July so installation of plant material should be done June 9 or June 1, respectively.
+Watering exemptions are not issued or applicable during the month of July so installation of plant material should be done on June 9 or June 1, respectively.
 Customers can apply the same day as new seed, sod, or plant installation.
-The exemption fee of $8 will be applied directly to your water bill.
+The exemption fee of $9 will be applied directly to your water bill.
 The placard will be mailed to you and should be posted prominently.
 Despite the exemption, watering during daytime hours or water waste occurring can still result in a watering violation.
-Apply here: Watering Exemption Form.
+Apply here: Watering Exemption Request (Online Form).